nt2762004/YOLO-Transformer-OCR/README.md

 - Generated caches, checkpoints, and training logs should stay inside `artifacts/` and should not be pushed to GitHub.
 - The project is designed so you can train again from zero without editing the notebook.
 - The Streamlit app uses local checkpoints by default: `artifacts/detector_runs/yolo_textdet/weights/best.pt` and `artifacts/checkpoints/recognition_best.pt`.
-- If you store the weights elsewhere, update the paths in the app sidebar before running inference.